Anadea/anadea_blog/content/posts/how-to-choose-a-web-development-company-for-your-project/index.md

 ## Red Flags in Choosing a Web Software Development Partner

 When thinking about how to find a good web developer, businesses are often too concentrated on some fundamental factors like prices or engagement models, but ignore a lot of alarming signs.
-That’s why we’d like to share a list of the so-called “red flags” that, if detected, should encourage you to consider another company.
+That's why we'd like to share a list of the so-called "red flags" that, if detected, should encourage you to consider another company.

 ### Vague or Unrealistic Promises